oanguenot/Lift/README.md

 ## Version 1.5.1
  - FIX: Display Reservationless duration availability
+ - FEATURE: Differenciate bad credentials (login/password) from bad server/bad certificate cases by displaying specific message in each case

 ## Version 1.5
  - FEATURE: Allow to filter meetings (4 categories: Active, Not Begun, Ended and All)